MSc Economics, Accounting and FinanceFind a programme

-The MSc is completed with a project-based dissertation of up to 15,000 words.
+The final part of the MSc is a project-based dissertation of up to 15,000 words.
 A choice of dissertation subject areas is provided and you choose your specific topic from one of these broader areas.
-Many of the dissertations are literature-based and you will be expected to acquire and use literature search skills using a range of electronic and traditional sources.
+Many of the dissertations are literature-based and you will be expected to acquire and use literature search skills for a range of electronic and traditional sources.

 A first or good upper second-class honours degree (or equivalent) that demonstrates mathematical ability.